Data Types

 assert_eq!(chained, None);

-// `take` will return the value inside an Option and leave a None in its place
+// The `take` will return the value inside an `Option`

 let mut option: Option<i32> = None;